 Age estimates varied between the upper and lower dentitions (-0.9-1.4y).
 Following studies that use only lower molars for aging resulted in a -0.6-0.8 year difference from the averaged age.
 Comparisons of a range of differentially aged groups to the original sample showed significant changes in the summary statistics for the dimensional series as well as substantial shifts between age groups in morphospace.
 These results demonstrate that caution should be exercised in compiling results from studies employing different aging methods or studies comparing individuals aged from partial dentitions to those aged with complete dentitions.

 Jabbour, Rebecca: “Impacts of the Number and types of Teeth Employed in Assessing Development Ages from Skeletal Samples,” by Becker, Dana E., Castellon-Hinkle, Natasha A., Cirillo, Laura E, Burke, Elaine M., Ding, Julie, Jabbour, Rebecca S., and Gary D. Richards, American Journal of Physical Anthropology Supplement 156, S60 (March 2015), 81-82.

 Becker, Dana E.; Castellon-Hinkle, Natasha A.; Cirillo, Laura E.; Burke, Elaine M.; Ding, Julie; Jabbour, Rebecca; and Richards, Gary D..
 Impacts of the Number and Types of Teeth Employed in Assessing Development Ages From Skeletal Samples (2015).
 American Journal of Physical Anthropology Supplement.
-156 (S60), 81-82. [article]. https://digitalcommons.stmarys-ca.edu/school-science-faculty-works/37
+156 (S60), 81-82. [abstract]. https://digitalcommons.stmarys-ca.edu/school-science-faculty-works/37